 We use real precoding with unit-modulus eigenvalues, i.e., $\lambda_{\mathrm{P},u} = e^{\mathrm{j} \psi_u}$ and $\lambda_{\mathrm{P},n-u} = \lambda^*_{\mathrm{P},u}$ for $u = 1,\ldots,n/2-1$ where $n$ is even.
 We choose the $\psi_u$ iid from a uniform distribution:

 and $\psi_0$ and $\psi_{n/2}$ are drawn independently and uniformly at random from $\{0, \pi\}$.
-Observe that complex precoding can zero-force the unitary fiber response, but this requires two MZMs.
+Note that complex precoding can zero-force the unitary fiber response; however, this requires two MZMs.
 Precoding can also compensate for the bandwidth limitations of the transmitter or receiver components.